 Introduction

 COVID-19 pandemic has created a public health crisis with serious consequences in most countries worldwide, and Mexico has been one of the most affected.
 On November 19, 2020, the Mexican government reported 1,019,543 accumulated cases of Covid-19 and 100,104 deaths.1 This makes it the eleventh country in the world in the number of confirmed cases and the fourth in reported deaths.2 The current situation has created the urgency to study mortality associated to Covid-19.
-Usually studies focus in factors often associated with critical illness and fatal outcome such as age, sex or comorbidities.
+Usually, studies focus in factors often associated with critical illness and fatal outcome such as age, sex or comorbidities.
 3–6 However, these risk factors could be associated with mortality in other serious infectious diseases that require hospitalization and UCI care8 and they are not specific to covid-19.

 There are methods that can help calculate the specific effects of Covid-19 and calculate the excess risk or mortality caused by this disease.
 Excess mortality from a disease can be a very useful measure for decision makers, since it allows to evaluate different strategies that attempt to modify and mitigate directly this specific risk in the population.
 Currently, there are neither studies that have estimated the excess mortality from Covid-19, nor that attempt to evaluate the effectiveness of various strategies to reduce mortality from Covid-19.
 The estimation of this excess mortality for the Mexican population provides an opportunity to evaluate possible strategies to reduce the mortality of Covid-19 even if they have not yet been applied in the country.